drew-royster/resume/resume.md

 ### Intel, Folsom CA — Technical Marketing Engineer Intern
 **May 2014 - June 2014**

 - Assisted the technical marketing team in developing automated demo systems which were used globally.
-We used autoit to automate interactions that lean on CPU utilization to demonstrate intel's capabilities.
+We used autoit to automate interactions that lean on CPU utilization to demonstrate intel's capabilities using auto it.

 ## SKILLS

 - Pytorch
 - TensorFlow
 - Docker
-- Vue
+- Vue Vue.js
 - Python
-- React
+- React React.js
-- Electron
+- Electron Electron.js
 - Javascript
 - MongoDB
 - PostgreSQL